Marco-Data26/Sales-Analysis-Dashboard/README.md

 Interactive sales dashboard for Adidas products using Excel with pivot tables and slicers.

-This dashboard help visualize sales performance and trends across different states, regions and retailers for male and female.
+This dashboard help visualize sales performance and trends across different sales channels and products for male and female.

 ## Data Used